kellpossible/blog/content/adventures/037-FreerideInRacha.md

 That evening we decided to celebrate Ryan's birthday at the team house in Chiora.
 The fateful decision was made to drive there in the Gaz 66.
 Unfortunately the icey, sloping bridge over the river had other ideas, and left us hanging with one wheel over the edge, and everyone jumping out the window with the door hanging over a 5 meter drop into the turbulent water.
 Cars arriving in the evening began to back up, and people flocked, stumbling through the snow from their houses to see what the commotion was about.
 I ran back to the guest house to inform them, Mamuka our guest house host was greatly moved, and he decided to come down and see for himself.
 From my limited understanding of Georgian, I think he advocated to the town leaders to help with the Snow Vigil truck, and one of the excavator drivers working on the local hydro project was called up and arrived in the morning to extract the truck while half the town looked on as the only road in or out of Ghebi was unblocked.
 Some new railings were subsequently welded onto the rusty old bridge, but I can't help but wonder how helpful they will be!

 And so ended the first Snow Vigil trip for the 2021/22 season, the clients drove back to Tbilisi.
 While it did end on a slightly shocking note, all-in-all it was a very enjoyable for everyone I think, the clients were all fantastic, up-beat and excited to explore, it felt like a trip with good friends, and it was!
 If any of you are reading this, I look forward to meeting you all again one day out there!

+A special shout out to Tamta who made the trip extra special with her translation abilities, local knowledge, and generally fun character facilitating an amazing experince for all of us in many situations and salvaging a number of awkward situations for the team!

 {{ img(path="photos/freeride-in-racha/20220204_143618.jpg", caption="Group 1 on the summit of Dombitsveri") }}